waggle-sensor/summer2024/ryan/code/A_Warning.md

 Hello,

-  A lot of this code is for testing out a lot of different things.

-  Currently, it is only set up as proof that I have been working a lot.
-  It should not be run.
+Do not run the .ipynb files here unless you really want to.
+It is just a lot of testing